trinodb/trino/presto-docs/src/main/sphinx/admin/web-interface.rst

 Typically, a :doc:`password authenticator </develop/password-authenticator>`
 such as :doc:`LDAP </security/ldap>` or :doc:`password file </security/password-file>`
-is used to secure both the Presto server and the Web UI.
-When the Presto server is configured to use a password authenticator, the Web UI authentication type is automatically set to ``form``.
+is used to secure both the Trino server and the Web UI.
+When the Trino server is configured to use a password authenticator, the Web UI authentication type is automatically set to ``form``.
 The Web UI will display a login form that accepts a username and password.